GreptimeTeam/greptimedb/docs/rfcs/2023-11-03-inverted-index.md

 ## Bitmap

+Bitmaps are used to represent indices of fixed-size groups.
+Rows are divided into groups of a fixed size, defined in the `InvertedIndexMeta` as `row_count_in_group`.

+For example, when `row_count_in_group` is `4096`, it means each group has `4096` rows.
+If there are a total of `10000` rows, there will be `3` groups in total.
+The first two groups will have `4096` rows each, and the last group will have `1808` rows.
+If the indexed values are found in row `200` and `9000`, they will correspond to the `0`th and `2`nd group, respectively.
+Therefore, the bitmap should show `0` and `2`.

-Bitmaps are utilized as an expression of row groups.
-This is implemented using [BitVec](https://docs.rs/bitvec/latest/bitvec/), selected due to its efficient representation of dense data arrays typical of row group values.
+Bitmap is implemented using [BitVec](https://docs.rs/bitvec/latest/bitvec/), selected due to its efficient representation of dense data arrays typical of indices of groups.

 ## Finite State Transducer (FST)